 "This is not an isolated incident as several historical locations within the Middleton area have also been targeted, and enquiries into those incidents are ongoing.

 "We are keen to hear from anyone who may have information about this incident so that we are able to bring to justice those responsible for this utterly insensitive and inconsiderate crime."

 The house is the ancestral home of actor Hopwood DePree, who said: "I am very upset about the theft of the flagstones; it is shocking and appalling that someone would have such disregard for the heritage of the community.

 “We are working closely with the police, council and college to track down the thieves through security footage and tips.

 "We ask that those responsible find it within them to do the right thing and return these significant items which mean so much to so many people in this area.

 “Due to the current Covid situation, there has been less foot traffic allowing offenders to make their way in.
 It is unfortunate and sad that someone would take advantage of a bad situation for their own personal gain.

-"The amount of money someone could sell the s for is a fraction of the cost of what it would be to replace them, not to mention there is a sentimental and historical link to the original s which makes this a tragedy."
+"The amount of money someone could sell the stones for is a fraction of the cost of what it would be to replace them, not to mention there is a sentimental and historical link to the original stones which makes this a tragedy."